benji6/virtual-audio-graph/README.md

 Library for declaratively manipulating the Web Audio API.

-Abstracts away the pain of directly manipulating the audio graph in a similar fashion to the way in which react and virtual-dom do for the DOM.

-virtual-audio-graph aims to manage the state of the audio graph so this does not have to be done manually.

-Simply pass a data structure representing the desired audio graph and virtual-audio-graph takes care of the rest.
+virtual-audio-graph manages the state of the audio graph so this does not have to be done manually.
+Simply declare what you would like the audio graph to look like and virtual-audio-graph takes care of the rest.

 ## Status